GeorgeBatch/arch-pre-training/README_ARCH.md

 **ARCH Code:**
-* A class analogous to `CocoCaptionsDataset` called `ArchCaptionsDatasetRaw` is tested and created and tested in [`arch/4-ARCH-Dataset-Class-Raw.ipynb`](arch/4-ARCH-Dataset-Class-Raw.ipynb)
+* A class analogous to `CocoCaptionsDataset` called `ArchCaptionsDatasetRaw` was created and tested in [`arch/4-ARCH-Dataset-Class-Raw.ipynb`](arch/4-ARCH-Dataset-Class-Raw.ipynb).
+It is saved in [virtex/data/datasets/arch_captionins.py](virtex/data/datasets/arch_captionins.py).
-* Its extended version analogous to `CaptioningDataset` called `ArchCaptioningDatasetExtended` is created in `arch/5-ARCH-Dataset-Class-Extended.ipynb`.
+* Its extended version analogous to `CaptioningDataset` called `ArchCaptioningDatasetExtended` was created and tested in `arch/5-ARCH-Dataset-Class-Extended.ipynb`.

 ## Building Vocabulary